GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q2/index.md

 :::{figure} ./2024Q2_Locations.png

-The figure shows the locations of the field sites measured in this quarter.
+The Figure shows the locations of the field sites measured in this quarter.
 :::

 ## Comments on Individual Sites of Interest